ruiseixasm/JsonMidiPlayer/README.md

 3. Download and install the cmake from https://cmake.org/download/
 4. Download and install the Git software from https://git-scm.com/
 5. Create a new folder like `C:\GitHub`
-6. Open a command line in the folder created above by writing `cmd` in the windows folder path
+6. Open a command line in the folder created above by typing `cmd` in the windows folder path
 7. Type `git clone https://github.com/ruiseixasm/JsonMidiPlayer.git` in it to clone the repository
 ## On Linux
 1. Install the fluidsynth and their fonts with `sudo apt install fluidsynth fluid-soundfont-gm`